Spectral proper orthogonal decomposition of rapid snapshot pairs sampled at sub-Nyquist intervals: Methods

 The backward estimate is computed analogously; however, the matrix $\mb B$ is computed as $\mb B=\mb X \mb Y^+$ which approximately satisfies $\vb q(t)=\mb B \vb q(t+\Delta t)$.
 The march is started from the first snapshot of the closest pair on the right rather than the left.

 The final sequential estimate is computed as

 where $\alpha$ decreases linearly from 1 to 0 between $t_j$ and $t_{j+1}$ for $j=1,2,\hdots, N$, and $\mb Q_{\mb A}$ and $\mb Q_{\mb B}$ are the estimates from the forward and backward march, respectively.
-A summary of the parameters needed to specify the algorithm is given in table \ref{tab:parameters}.
+A summary of the parameters needed to specify the algorithm is given in table \ref{tab:parameters} and pseudocode is shown in algorithm \ref{alg:1}.

+The application of DMD is ideal for SPOD estimation due to the connection between SPOD and DMD~\citep{towne2018spectral}.
+In the limit that the pairwise data is actually sampled at a constant rate (ie. $\tau=2\Delta t)$, the DMD modes are DFT modes which is equivalent to standard SPOD.
+There are several other methods for snapshot reconstruction such as Kalman smoothing used in dual-PIV in~\citet{kaneko2024dmd} however we use equation \ref{eq:Adef} because the connection between SPOD and DMD~\citep{towne2018spectral}.